dst-umms/MAMBA/README.md

 └── meta.csv
 ```

-3. Using your favorite text editor, feel free to edit “config.yaml” to change memory and cpu values to fit to your system.
-You should also update “gatk_exec” field with path to GATK bunzipped tar ball only if you don’t have GATK already installed in your system (See “GATK Software” section above to read more on this.)
+3. Using your favorite text editor, feel free to edit “config.yaml” to change memory and cpu values to fit your system.
+You should also update “gatk_exec” field with the path to GATK bunzipped tar ball only if you don’t have GATK already installed in your system (See “GATK Software” section above to read more on this.)

-4. Now, before kicking off the pipeline, there is one thing we need to do, which is, to activate “MAMBA” environment using command,
+4. Now, before kicking off the pipeline, we need to activate the “MAMBA” environment using this command:

     `source activate MAMBA`